 Staff will focus outreach activities on that guide the development of the Metropolitan Transportation Plan.
 A public outreach program was developed in late FY 2021, including schedules and formats for activities.
-Due to the COVID-19 restrictions, many activities, particularly those taking place earlier in CY 2021, will be focused on remote collection and online meetings/workshops.
+Due to the COVID-19 restrictions, many activities, particularly those taking place earlier in CY 2021, will be focused on remote collection and online meetings/workshops, following the general guidance of the public participation plan.
+Best practices in Virtual Public Involvement (VPI) are being considered given the success of these practices during the COVID-19 pandemic, and will be incorporated into the Public Involvement Plan as deemed appropriate.